couchbase/n1fty/flex/NOTES.md

          (LT x "$pattern.toRegexp().LiteralPrefix()+1"))
   and those patterns are supported by FlexIndex.Sargable().

-- handling BETWEEN expressions as `BETWEEN exprA AND exprB` is rewritten by N1QL's planner.DNF as...
+- handling BETWEEN expressions, since `BETWEEN exprA AND exprB` is rewritten by N1QL's planner.DNF as...
     (AND (GE x exprA) (LE x exprB)).